 Exploring KL Chinatown with Simply Enak Tours

 I met Pauline, the owner of Simply Enak tours bright and early in the morning at Pasar Seni metro station.
-Simply Enak currently offer two Kuala Lumpur food tours that explore different regions of the cities, but the one that I participated on was their Kuala Lumpur street food tour.
+Simply Enak currently offers two Kuala Lumpur food tours that explore different regions of the cities, but the one that I participated in was their Kuala Lumpur street food tour.
 This foodie adventure explored the hidden backstreets and quaint stores of Chinatown that are typically tucked away from the view of most tourists.